 What is Parkinson’s Disease?

-Parkinson’s Disease, also known as “Shaking Palsy”, is a progressive degenerative movement disorder affecting nearly 100,000 Canadians.
+Parkinson’s Disease, also known as “Shaking Palsy”, is a progressive degenerative movement disorder affecting nearly a million Americans with 60,000 new diagnosis each year.
 For unknown reasons, nerve cells in the motor part of the brain do not produce enough of a chemical called dopamine, which is important for maintaining balance and posture.
 When dopamine production is depleted by more than 80%, the nerves of the motor system are unable to control smooth movement and coordination, and the primary signs and symptoms of Parkinson’s Disease arise.

 Parkinson’s Disease Symptoms